By using this site, you agree to the Privacy Policy and Terms of Use.

 Credit bureaus collect information from various sources; not all creditors and lenders report to the two major credit agencies.

 This means that the information in each credit report could be different.
-Creditors keep credit bureaus updated on your account status and payment history, which play into your credit scores.
+Creditors update credit bureaus on your account status and payment history, which play into your credit scores.

-Credit bureaus and other institutions use various credit scoring methodologies when it comes to credit scores.
+Credit bureaus and other institutions use various credit scoring methodologies for credit scores.

 As a result, even if all of your creditors report to both credit bureaus, your credit score may vary based on the model used to compute it.